uvmvball/Spectrum-Elastic/README.md

 # Spectrum-Elastic
 Integration between spectrum and elasticsearch for alarmas and events.

+CA Spectrum is licensed by CA technologies www.ca.com Elasticsearch and Kibana are from www.elastic.co

+All the rest of integration is from my own :)

 # Arquitectura

 Spectrum Alarm Notifier  → elasticsearch ←→ kibana